-Panel processes maintained a good oversight of children, young people and families, particularly in relation to permanency planning to and 'drift and delay.'
 Panel themes and caregiver feedback was collated and detailed in business reports provided to management, however, it was unclear how this informed improvement planning.

-The Agency Decision Makers were experienced and had a clear understanding of their role and function.
+Agency Decision Makers were experienced and had a clear understanding of their role and function.
 Templates and agendas for panel and reviews were thorough and comprehensive.

 Organisational improvement planning was not well communicated with multiple staff members lacking understanding around changes, decisions and the vision for the services.
-One member of staff explained 'There has been a lot of service change which have not always been done with consultation or with a rationale about what the vision is for the service, how this will help or how people will help to form this.'
+There has been a lot of service change which have not always been done with consultation or with a rationale about what the vision is for the service, how this will help or how people will help to form this.
 This resulted in staff experiencing low morale, impacting upon their ability to process and support improvements.